webpack/extract-text-webpack-plugin/README.md

 > :warning: For webpack v1, see [the README in the webpack-1 branch](https://github.com/webpack/extract-text-webpack-plugin/blob/webpack-1/README.md).

-> :warning: For webpack v4 and later, it is recommended to use [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) instead.
+> :warning: This plugin does not currently support Webpack v4 or later.
+For webpack v4 and later, it is recommended to use [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) instead.

 ```js
 const ExtractTextPlugin = require("extract-text-webpack-plugin");